fabianishere/udm-kernel-tools/README.md

 to overwrite the kernel boot image or root filesystem, such an approach is fragile and might lead to a bricked device.

-To prevent touching the UDM/P firmware for booting a custom Linu kernel, we can employ Linux' [kexec](https://en.wikipedia.org/wiki/Kexec) functionality, which enables Linux to act as a second stage bootloader for a custom kernel.
+To prevent touching the UDM/P firmware for booting a custom Linux kernel, we can employ Linux's [kexec](https://en.wikipedia.org/wiki/Kexec) functionality, which enables Linux to act as a second stage bootloader for a custom kernel.

 Since _kexec_ is not supported natively by the stock kernel running on the